AmitMolek/8puzzle-A_Star/README.md

 Solving 8-Puzzle using the A* search algorithm

 # Work In Progress
 This project is still WIP, so basically everything can change.
+README will be written when done!
 Meanwhile, don't trust this code :)